spree/spree-guides/content/integration/endpoints/mandrill_integration.md

 ### Templates

-The Mandrill Integration sends a collection of Merge Variables which can be used in Mandrill templates to fill in relevant information.
+The Mandrill Integration sends a collection of merge variables which can be used in Mandrill templates to fill in relevant information.
 Example templates are included with each of the actions below, and full information about the variables being sent can be found in [the code](https://github.com/spree/mandrill_endpoint/blob/master/lib/mandrill_sender.rb).

 ### Order Confirmation

-This Service should be triggered when an order is completed, or when an existing order is updated.
+This service should be triggered when an order is completed, or when an existing order is updated.
 When the Endpoint receives a validly-formatted Message to the `/order_confirmation` URL, it passes the order's information on to Mandrill's API.
 Mandrill then sends an email to the user using its matching stored [template](#template), confirming that their order was received.

 <pre class="headers"><code>A new order is created</code></pre>
 ```json